AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 > **ADHA-FHIR-CONF-02** An ADHA Core FHIR Asset **SHALL** conform to the applicable HL7 AU Base FHIR Asset

-> **ADHA-FHIR-CONF-04** All FHIR implementations **SHALL** reject any request to create or update a resource that contains a resrouce that is not supported by the Conformance/CapabilityStatement resource for that endpoint
+> **ADHA-FHIR-CONF-04** All FHIR implementations **SHALL** reject any request to create or update a resource that contains a resource that is not supported by the Conformance/CapabilityStatement resource for that endpoint

 > **ADHA-FHIR-CONF-05** All FHIR implementations **SHALL** reject any request to create or update a resource that contains a modifier extension that is not supported by the Conformance/CapabilityStatement resource for that endpoint